Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Insight Wealth Partners

-Insight Wealth Partners primarily serves individuals, about two-thirds of which are high-net-worth individuals.
-In addition, the firm says that it works with trusts, estates, charitable organizations, pension and profit-sharing plans and corporations.
+Insight Wealth Partners primarily works with individuals clients about two-thirds of whom do not have a high net worth.
+In addition, the firm has charitable organizations, corporations and businesses as clients.
 Insight Wealth Partners does not require a minimum account balance for its asset management services, but it does require a minimum annual fee of $1,000.
 For its financial planning services, the firm usually charges a minimum first-year fee of $2,500.

-Insight Wealth Partners is relatively small when it comes to staff size.
-The team includes several certified financial planners (CFPs).
+The Insight Wealth Partners team includes several Certified Financial Planners™ (CFPs®) and certified public accountants (CPAs).
 Notably, David Dryden, one of the firm’s managing partners, has been named "Best Financial Planner in Dallas" for multiple years by D Magazine.

-This is a fee-based firm, so a few of its advisors may earn commissions from the sale of insurance products.
-While this could develop into a conflict of interest, the firm is a fiduciary, and must act in your best interest at all times.
+This is a fee-based firm, so a few of its advisors may earn commissions from the sale of insurance products, in addition to the fees that advisory clients pay.
+While this form of compensation is considered a conflict of interest, the firm is a fiduciary, and must act in your best interest at all times.

 Insight Wealth Partners Background

 Insight Wealth Partners takes a team approach to financial management and says it collaborates closely with its clients and their other advisors.
 The firm's services include asset management and comprehensive financial advice.
-The latter may encompass retirement income planning, education planning, estate planning, tax planning, protection planning and asset protection strategies.
+The latter may encompass retirement planning, education planning, estate planning, tax planning, real estate analysis, insurance analysis, charitable planning and employer stock option planning.
 For certain clients, the firm may review their 401(k), 403(b) or 457 plans.

 Insight Wealth Partners Portfolio Management